-As stated above, this draft agreement should not be used in conjunction with plans which do not provide critical illness cover.
+As stated above, this draft agreement should not be used in conjunction with critical illness plans.

-How is an option agreement established?
+How is a double option agreement established?

 As is made clear above, this is a draft agreement, and so it should not simply be filled in.
 It should be referred to your legal adviser to check whether it is suitable in its current form.